 My main objective in making this game was to finally complete a project using the Godot game engine.
 I've been meaning to make a game using the Godot engine ever since hearing/learning about it, with the CFN Game Jam seeming to be a perfect opportunity.
-It was an absolute treat working with the engine, and its next release (3.0) definitely deserves the hype.
-I'll be making a post on my blog about my process very soon, so head there if you're interested!
+It was an absolute treat working with the engine, and 3.0 release definitely deserves the hype.
+On my blog you'll find a postmortem detailing the process behind School Years' development; click right here to take a look!

 How I Made This

 - School Years was built with Godot engine.

 - Player/background sprites, objects, and button frames were provided by the Old School Modern Asset Pack by finalbossblues.